Mathilda88/Mathilda88/README.md

 - 👋 Hi, I’m Mathilda,
 - 👀 I’m interested in Machin learning and computer graphics.
-I have 3 years experience working in academia and industry on different algorithms especially on bringing the pure methods in machion learning and its real world applications together
+I have 3 years experience working in academia and industry on different algorithms especially on bringing the pure methods in machion learning and their real world applications together
 - 🌱 I’m currently learning SQL, don't make fun of it, I didn't take it when I was at colledge